Your Council Members

 Duane was named a recipient of the Civic Recognition Award and is among a select number of individuals recognized in Edgewater.

-Council Liaison to Senior Citizens
+Council Liaison to The Board of Health

 Dolores Lawlor, a life long resident of Edgewater has a daughter Kathleen D'Errico.
 A retired nurse from Palisades Medical Center after 18 years of service, as well as having worked at Holy Name Hospital for many years.
 Having been an Edgewater resident for 77 years who works as a nurse on a per diem basis at a nursing home.